package-operator/website/content/en/docs/advanced_features/global-prefix-override.md

 Modifying the container's `.image` field
 Updating the first command-line argument in .args[0]

-This is required as some componenets might directly reference images without respecting the prefix override, so the need to be explicitly changed.
+This is required as some components might directly reference images without respecting the prefix override, so they need to be explicitly changed.
 This ensures all PKO package image pulls during bootstrap come from your mirror location.

 # Deployment Process